fatih-gedikli/news_story_chains-2021-06/README.md

-# Replication materials for the paper "Automated Identification of News Story Chains: A New Dataset and Entity-based Labeling Method" by Gedikli, Stockem-Novo, and Jannach
+# Replication materials for the paper "Automated Identification of News Story Chains: A New Dataset and Entity-based Labeling Method" by Gedikli, Stockem Novo, and Jannach

 This repository contains code and data underlying the paper.